GSA-TTS/identity-handbook/_articles/infrastructure-oncall-guide.md

 * **Release DevOps code** - Follow release schedule and steps in [Deploying Infrastructure Code](https://github.com/18F/identity-devops/wiki/Deploying-Infrastructure-Code)
 * **Coordinate with AppDev release manager** - For IdP staging (Tuesday) and production (Thursday) release days monitor release progress
 * **Review any open PRs**
-* **Check ACs for issues in Pending Acceptance** - Once released to `prod` (or a specific environment if specified in the AC of the issue), unless issue is your own
 * **Ensure clean handoff of ongoing issues**
 * **Discuss prior week's issues in standup**
 * **Maintain the #login-devops channel topic**